About Percutaneous Neuroplasty

 Ten minutes or less of heat or ice therapy will not hurt the therapy, but it is not required.

 Benefits are usually seen within a few days.
-The procedure may need to be repeated if you have only partial relief or if symptoms return.
+The procedure may need to be repeated by our ROSM staff in Lansdowne, if you have only partial relief or if symptoms return.